AdobeDocs/experience-manager-core-components.en/help/components/image.md

 The Image Component features adaptive image selection and responsive behavior with lazy loading for the page visitor as well as easy image placement and cropping for the content author.

-The image widths as well as cropping and additional settings can be defined by the template author in the [design dialog](#design-dialog).
-The content editor can upload or select assets in the [configure dialog](#configure-dialog) and crop the image in the [edit dialog](#edit-dialog).
-For added convenience, simple in-place modification of the image is also available.
+The image widths and additional settings can be defined by the template author in the [design dialog](#design-dialog).
+The content editor can upload or select assets in the [configure dialog.](#configure-dialog)

 ## Version and Compatibility {#version-and-compatibility}